Biography

 Education and qualifications

-After obtaining his final school diploma from the Lycée technique Mathias Adam in Lamadelaine, Claude Meisch enrolled at the University of Trier, from which he graduated in mathematics and economics in 1998.
+After obtaining his final diploma of technical secondary education from the Lycée technique Mathias Adam in Lamadelaine, Claude Meisch continued his studies at the University of Trier, where he graduated in mathematics and economics in 1998.

 Governmental posts

-Following the legislative elections of 20 October 2013, Claude Meisch joined the government as Minister of Education, Children and Youth and as Minister for Higher Education and Research on 4 December 2013 in the coalition government formed by the Democratic Party (DP), the Luxembourg Socialist Workers’ Party (LSAP) and the Green Party (déi gréng).
+Following the legislative elections of 20 October 2013, Claude Meisch joined the government as Minister of Education, Children and Youth, Minister for Higher Education and Research on 4 December 2013 in the coalition government formed by the Democratic Party (DP), the Luxembourg Socialist Workers’ Party (LSAP) and the Green Party ('déi gréng').

 After the legislative elections of 14 October 2018, Claude Meisch was appointed Minister of Education, Children and Youth, as well as Minister for Higher Education and Research on 5 December 2018 in the coalition government formed by the DP, the LSAP and déi gréng.